btcpayserver/btcpayserver/README.md

 ## How to build

-While the documentation advises using docker-compose, you may want to build yourself outside of development purpose.
+While the documentation advises to use docker-compose, you may want to build BTCPay yourself.

 First install .NET Core SDK v2.1.4 (with patch version >= 402) as specified by [Microsoft website](https://www.microsoft.com/net/download/dotnet-core/2.1).